Waiting game: Watson, Browns open camp as NFL ruling looms - WHIZ News

 There had been an expectation that Robinson, a retired judge who was jointly appointed by the league and NFL Players Association to handle player penalties, would render her decision before camp, but that didn’t happen.

+When asked if he was disappointed to have no resolution, Stefanski said dealing with unpredictability was part of the job.

+“We just deal with it.
+That’s kind of our mentality,” he said.
+“We’re going to deal with July 27th and then we’ll get to tomorrow and we’ll deal with tomorrow.
+That’s kind of how we operate.”

-As her decision looms, the Browns, who are coming off a disappointing 8-9 season, are preparing for a 17-game stretch that will be altered dramatically if the 26-year-old Watson can’t play.
+As Robinson’s decision looms, the Browns, who are coming off a disappointing 8-9 season, are preparing for a 17-game stretch that will be altered dramatically if the 26-year-old Watson can’t play.

 All-Pro defensive end Myles Garrett said expectations — for himself and the Browns — will stay intact whether Watson is eligible or not.